HANNAH KANG

 .

-Retopo and Prep
+Retopo and Prop Kick Off

 Prep your character like production: clean topology, naming, and readiness for finaling.

-Retopo and Prep
+Retopo and Prop Kick Off

 107